manjulaRathnayaka/WSO2ConApp/README.md

 			<version>2.1.2</version>
     		</dependency>

-Create class and write business logic.
-Copy and paste the sample code from: https://github.com/manjulaRathnayaka/WSO2ConApp/blob/master/src/main/java/com/HelloApp/PlaceAPIDataRetriever.java
+Let's create a class with name 'PlaceAPIDataRetriever' and try to get google place api data using a open source java library.
+We will create class and write business logic using sample code from: https://github.com/manjulaRathnayaka/WSO2ConApp/blob/master/src/main/java/com/HelloApp/PlaceAPIDataRetriever.java

-To create a new file and update the code:

 1. Click on edit from the **Repos and Build** page
 2. Provide the authorization to codenvy cloud editor to clone the code